-Even at the cost of uprooting the terrain where Mervó grew up, on the left sideline of the field.
+Even at the cost of plucking the roots from the soil in which it grew and developed, along the left sideline of the field.

 An unexpected transplant but one that would not have been fruitful without the spirit of sacrifice of the twenty-year-old from Mosonmagyaróvár and the iron convictions of the German Bernd Storck, current coach of the Hungarian U20 and author of Mervó’s transformation from winger to old-school number 9.